chaseofthejungle/bash-networking-scripts/README.md

 **Prerequisite:** Basic usage of a bash-compatible text editor, such as vi or Vim.

 *If in need of a lightweight Linux distro, consider [Xubuntu](https://xubuntu.org/tour/).
-An online Fedora 33 bash simulator can also be found at [bellard.org/jslinux](https://bellard.org/jslinux/).*
+An online Fedora 33 bash emulator can also be found at [bellard.org/jslinux](https://bellard.org/jslinux/).*

 | Script File Name | Summary of Script Purpose |
 | :----------: | :----------: |